gektec/FUGAKU/README.md

 - The player can slide and jump on walls.
 - The player can dash in 8 directions.

+### Auto-Switch Move State System
+- Both player and enemy have a `MoveState` that can be automatically switched.
+- Different behaviour is applied on each State.

 ### Multiple Entities
 All objects are based on the `Entity` abstract class:

+#### Different Types of Moveable Entities
 - Enemy
 - Player
-- Decoration
-- Coin (Shogi)

-### Different Types of Tiles
+#### Different Types of Tiles
 - Ladder
 - Spike
 - Goal
+- Decoration
+- Coin

 ### Multiple Screens
 - Start Screen
 - Fail Screen
 - Level Choosing Screen
 - Pause Screen
+- Ranking Screen
+- Level Completed Screen

 ### Sound Effects
 - Background music
-- Fail sound
+- Jump Sound
-- Victory sound
+- Dash Sound
-- Completed sound
+- Step Sound

 ### Textures
 - Texture for tiles, player, and enemy.